Our Therapists

 Clinical Hypnotherapist and Hypno4Children Practitioner

 Abi at Step Forward Hypnotherapy is a fully insured Hypnotherapist with diplomas in advanced Clinical Hypnotherapy and Mind Therapies and is a Hypno4Children practitioner.
-Abi is registered with the National Council for Hypnotherapy and the Natural Healthcare Council.
+Abi is registered with the National Council for Hypnotherapy.

 Abi provides therapy to clients of all ages from 5+ on a range of issues such as stress, anxiety, low self-esteem, weight management, smoking cessation, phobias, performance enhancement, low motivation, past hurt and trauma, painful memories, feelings of negativity or being stuck, interview or test anxiety or anyone going through tough times to help relieve stress and help build resilience, confidence, strength and positivity.